-The extract from /org.eclipse.ocl.library/model/OCL-2.5.oclstdlib shows the declaration of the Collection type as a templated type with a T parameter.
+The extract from /org.eclipse.ocl.pivot/model/OCL-2.5.oclstdlib shows the declaration of the Collection type as a templated type with a T parameter.
 The Collection type conformsTo (extends/inherits/generalizes) the OclAny type and is an instance of the CollectionType meta-type.

-The asSet operation takes arguments and returns Set(T), of the collection template type.
-The declaration is bound to org.eclipse.ocl.library.collection.CollectionAsSetOperation which is the Java class name of the implementation.
+The asSet operation takes no arguments and returns а Set(T). a set of the collection template The declaration is bound type. org.eclipse.ocl.pivot.library.collection.CollectionAsSetOperation to which is the Java class name of the implementation.